fedelopez77/academic-kickstart/content/authors/admin/_index.md

 I am a Ph.D candidate in [HITS](https://www.h-its.org/) at Heidelberg University.
 Prior to this, I studied Software Engineering at [University of Buenos Aires](http://www.fi.uba.ar/).

 Engineer by curiosity.
 Nerd by definition.
-I was captivated by the logical and mathematical algorithmic problems, an amusing and intriguing riddle for me.
+I was captivated by logical and mathematical algorithmic problems, an amusing and intriguing riddle for me.
 While working on my thesis, I discovered NLP, which I found totally fascinating due to its relation with texts of any kind and nature.
 My research interests include learning more expressive representations by exploring non-Euclidean geometries, and graph-based methods for NLP.